AWooldrige/s3sup/README.md

 ## 3) Run s3sup
-First check what changes s3sup thinks needs to be made to S3:
+Check what changes s3sup thinks needs to be made to S3:

     s3sup status